-This study refers to the approach or plan used by MSMEs (Micro, Small, and Medium Enterprises) in Malang Regency in producing and implementing innovations in their products, services, business processes, or business models (Bismala et al., 2019; Oktavianto, 2021).
-This innovation development strategy includes steps such as market research, product development, collaboration with other parties, and the application of new technologies to increase the business's competitiveness and relevance.
+In this study refers to the approach or plan used by MSMEs (Micro, Small, and Medium Enterprises) in Malang Regency in producing and implementing innovations in their products, services, business processes, or business models (Bismala et al., 2019; Oktavianto, 2021).
+The strategy of this innovation development strategy includes steps such as market research, product development, collaboration with other parties, as well as the application of new technologies to increase competitiveness and relevance of the business.